-Mobile devices have changed the way we live and, in 2020, are a part of every aspect of our lives.
-Furthermore, smartphones have become life managing devices for most of humanity, which, in turn, generates unprecedented amounts of shopper data.
-Brands and retailers can now leverage to inform real-time product development and personalized targeting.
+Mobile devices have changed the way we live and, in 2022, are a part of every aspect of our lives.
+Furthermore, smartphones have become life managing devices for most of humanity, generating unprecedented amounts of shopper data.
+Brands and retailers can now discover real-time product development and personalize their targeting.

-The recent global health crisis has certainly boosted online sales, leading to a huge increase in visits to the top 2000 North American e-commerce sites, 19% collectively, and 125% on average.
-The owners of online and offline businesses are more and more turning to explore the potential of e-commerce, and especially m-commerce.
-It’s no surprise considering that it is expected to take up 73% of the global e-commerce market share by 2021, up from 59% back in 2017.
+The recent global health crisis has certainly boosted online sales, leading to a massive increase in visits to the top 2000 North American e-commerce sites, 19% collectively, and 125% on average.
+The owners of online and offline businesses are increasingly turning to explore the potential of e-commerce, especially m-commerce.

 So, let’s explore mobile commerce – what it is, how it is evolving and changing the world of online shopping, and how store owners can get in step with time.